Making New Friends: 24 Skills & Activities for Kids (2026)

 1. Getting to Know You Activities

 These are classic icebreakers for a reason.
-Games like “Find someone who…” or paired interviews help kids learn about each other’s interests and find common ground; or try a quick round of Classroom Bingo to get everyone talking.
+Games like "Find someone who…" or paired interviews help kids learn about each other's interests and find common ground.
+Try a quick round of Classroom Bingo to get everyone talking.
 A structured activity can feel less intimidating than a wide open playground, especially for shy children.
 It gives them a clear role and makes it easier to start conversations, which is key to making new friends.

 2. Friendship Bracelet Activity